-All promotional materials must be certified, regardless of format (e.g. printed or electronic, audio and audio-visual).
-The following materials must be certified in a similar manner: (i) educational material for the public or patients issued by companies that relates to disease or medicines, but is not intended as promotion for those medicines; (ii) material relating to working with patient organisations; (iii) material prepared in relation to Joint Working between the National Health Service (NHS) and the pharmaceutical industry (only the final documents need to be certified); (iv) material relating to patient support programmes involving the provision to healthcare professionals of items to be passed on to patients; and (v) non-promotional material for patients or healthcare professionals relating to the provision of medical and educational goods and services (MEGS) issued by companies.
+All promotional materials must be certified, regardless of format (e.g. printed, electronic, audio or audio-visual).
+The following materials must be certified in a similar manner (Clause 8.3 2021 ABPI Code): (i) educational material for the public or patients issued by companies that relates to disease or medicines, but is not intended as promotion for those medicines; (ii) material relating to working with patient organisations; (iii) material prepared in relation to Collaborative Working between the pharmaceutical industry; (iv) material relating to patient support programmes, healthcare organisations and others; (v) agreements for donations and grants; and (vi) protocols for non-interventional studies.
 Material that is still in use must be recertified at intervals of no more than two years.
 Certificates and accompanying material must be retained for at least three years after the final use of the material.
-There is no need to certify or examine meetings which involve travel outside the UK if the only involvement is sponsoring a speaker to present at a meeting and the pharmaceutical company has not participated in the arrangements for the meeting in any way.
+There is no requirement to certify or examine meetings which involve travel outside the UK if the only involvement is sponsoring a speaker to present at a meeting and the pharmaceutical company has not participated in the arrangements for the meeting in any way.